Grin98/Deep-Learning-based-Traffic-Classification/README.md

 there are a few ways in which you can run the bash script but for training the model we recommend using the `sbatch` command and for convenience you can just run the script named "run" that is in the repository.
 For example, `./run 2 1 my_script.sh output.out` means to execute my_script.sh with sbatch on node 2
-with 1 GPU where the stdout will be written to output.out.
+with 1 GPU and 2 CPUs (twice the number of GPUs) where the stdout will be written to output.out.
-Additionally, you can see your running jobs and their ids with the `squeue` command, and if you want to cancel a current running job of yours, you can do it with `scancel <job-id>` or execute the script called "cancel" which will find and cancel all your jobs.
-Another option to cancel is if you execute "run" with source i.e `source run 2 1 my_script.sh output.out` you then can use `scancel $id`
+Additionally, you can see currently running jobs and their ids with the `squeue` command, and if you want to cancel a current running job of yours, you can do it with `scancel <job-id>` or execute the script called "cancel" which will find and cancel all your jobs.
+Another option to cancel is if you execute "run" with source i.e `source run 2 1 my_script.sh output.out` you then can use `scancel $id` as long as you didn't exit the current shell.
 Important: "cancel" script searches for a hard coded user name so change it in the script to your user name.

+### Training
+To train the model you will need to run reg_categories.sh as mentioned in the previous section.
+The training takes 35 epochs (around 2.5 hours on 2 GPUs) to reach it's best results.
+The script creates a new folder named "reg_out" that is used as an output folder.
+At the end of the training the folder will contain:
+* out.log - a copy of the prints to stdout
+* model.py - the trained model (can be passed as input to function load_model())
+* acc.png - graph of accuracy as function of epoch number
+* f1.png - graph of f1_score as function of epoch number
+* loss.png - graph of loss as function of epoch number

 ### Tips
-* MobaXterm is a very convenient program for connecting to the servers.
+* MobaXterm is a very convenient program for connecting to the servers and downloading/uploading small files.
-* MobaXtrem can't copy large folders/files and it's better to use scp(secure copy) for such tasks.
+* MobaXtrem can't copy large folders/files and it's better to use scp(secure copy protocol) for such tasks.
-* we recommend to install a program which allows you to open a bash shell on windows (git bash for example) which will allow you to use scp from your computer.
+* Install a program which allows you to open a bash shell on windows (git bash for example) which will allow you to use scp from your computer.
-* try to change a node If you see that your job isn't running due to lack of resources.
+* Try changing nodes If you see that your job isn't running due to lack of resources.

+## 4. Classification
+We provide 3 different wrapper classes for using the model as a classifier:
+* Classifier - low level api (classifying at the flow level)
+* PcapClassifier - classifies flows in pcap files
+* FlowCsvClassifier - classifies flows in csv files

-## 4. Credits
+## 5. Credits

 ### 3rd Party Libraries
 - Pytorch